 Year of Graduation: 2006

-Job Title: Clinical Psychologist-St. Cloud Hospital within the CentraCare Health System
+Current Position: Clinical Psychologist-St. Cloud Hospital within the CentraCare Health System (University of South Dakota, August 2011)

 Please give a brief description of your current position and where you're working: